MarcusOtter/discord-needle/README.md

 ## Running the bot
 1. Clone the repository
-2. Create a `.env` file in the root directory and insert your Discord API token:
+2. Create a file named `.env`  in the root directory and insert your Discord API token:
    ```bash
    DISCORD_API_TOKEN=abcd1234...
    ```